LonamiWebs/Telethon/readthedocs/extra/basic/asyncio-magic.rst

         import telethon.sync

     At the beginning of your main script and you will be good.
-If you do use updates or events, keep reading, or install the latest version using threads and Python 3.4 support with ``pip install telethon==0.19.1.6``.
+If you **do** use updates or events, keep reading, or ``pip install telethon-sync``, a branch that mimics the ``asyncio`` code with threads and should work under Python 3.4.

     You might also want to check the :ref:`changelog`.